 You can view update compliance in Intune or by using a free solution called Update Compliance.

 Review a policy report to view the deployment status for the Windows 10 update rings that you have configured.

-Choose All services, filter on Intune, and select Microsoft Intune.
+In the Azure portal, select All services, filter on Intune, and then select Microsoft Intune.

 Select Software updates > Overview.
 You can see general information about the status of any update rings you assigned.